SidingsMedia/sidingsmedia.com/content/legal/privacy.md

 assured that this information is collected and processed in a manner that keeps it completely anonymous and does not identify you as an individual user.
 It is crucial to emphasize that we do not track individual users or their online behavior.
-We cannot identify if the same user has accessed different pages or link this data to any specific user.

 The browser user agent provides us with insights into the type of device and browser you are using to access our website, which helps us optimize